mondele/btt-writer-docs/docs/dStart.rst

 2. In the list of options, click Feedback.

 3. The Feedback screen opens.
-Type the name of the language you would like added to translationStudio.
+Type the name of the language you would like added to BTT Writer.
 Provide the location pf the speakers and other names the language is known by.
 If you used a language that is already in the APP, tell which language you used.

 4. Click Confirm to send your request.

-**Note**: Even after requesting a new language, certain approvals are required before it will be added to translationStudio.
+**Note**: Even after requesting a new language, certain approvals are required before it will be added to BTT Writer.
 Until your language is added to the app, use English Demo1 or English Demo2.
 You will need to use the Feedback option from the options menu to send a comment stating that you used another language in place of your own.
 Once your translation has been received, the support staff will put it in the correct language.
 Your translation will then show in your language.